qiskit-community/qiskit-textbook/README.md

 # Qiskit Textbook Source Code

+> :warning: This repo is for pages at `https://qiskit.org/textbook/**`.
+This is an old version of the textbook and will soon be deprecated.
+If your issue is about the latest version of the textbook (i.e. any page on `https://learn.qiskit.org/**`), please make your issue / PR at https://github.com/Qiskit/platypus.

 This is the repository for the interactive open-source [Learn Quantum Computation using Qiskit](https://qiskit.org/textbook/preface.html) textbook.
 The textbook is intended for use as a university quantum algorithms course supplement as well as a guide for self-learners who are interested in learning quantum programming.

 The Jupyter notebooks corresponding to each section of the textbook can be found in the [`content` folder](content/).
 The code in these notebooks will constantly be updated to the latest version of Qiskit.